grycap/oscar/examples/radiomics/README.md

 ## STEP 6: Download results

 The processed file will be automatically uploaded to the output bucket.
-When the execution is finished you can download all the generated files as a zip file.
+When the execution is finished you can download all the generated files as a zip.
 First you have to select all the generated files by clicking in '*Rows per page: All*' and then you can select all the files by clicking on the checkbox of the header row and then clicking in the button *DOWNLOAD ALL AS A ZIP* like in the following image:

 ![oscar-output-bucket.png](img/oscar-output-bucket.png)